A Hellion House Short Story

 Not all monsters dwell in the woods.

+Their scrutiny brings a new kind of peril.
+Little does Gideon know his sisters have much to hide.
 Trouble has arrived for the Fletchers, and it clearly means to stay.

 “If we don’t find the wreck soon, we’ll be obliged to turn back,” Norton Fletcher said.

 Gideon glanced at the sky, calculating the remaining daylight.
 His father was right.
 No one risked traveling outside the city after dark.
 “That would be certain death for the crew of the wreck.”

 “But not for us.”
 Fletcher’s face was rigid.
 “Don’t get caught up in the emotion of these missions.
 It’s a quick way to die.”

 Gideon gave a low laugh to hide his resentment.
 His father never let go of his impulse to instruct his grown son.
 “I have compassion.”

 “A waste of energy.
 Everything breaks and everything mends,” Fletcher said.
 “Live long enough, and you’ll understand.”

 “Do you truly believe that?”
 Gideon asked, heat creeping into his words.READ MORE